User Guide

 Continuing on, let me introduce you to the Timetable tab!
 Here, we are using the

-and press enter.
+Typeview timetableand press enter.

 Here, you can see all the classes that you are teaching in a nice, visual, weekly timetable format!
 On the first row which is Monday, you can see the ‘Sec 4 A Math’ class that you just added, with the correct timing. - Now that you have experienced the core functionality, you are all ready to explore the other commands.

-classes and students when you have become more familiar with the app, just refer to the Features below for details of each command.
-Lastly, if you would like to fill in Timestable with your own students, simply use theclear
+To delete, we have commands likedeleteanddeleteclassfor students and classes respectively, and even commands tofindandsortclasses and students when you have become more familiar with the app, just refer to the Features below for details of each command.
+Lastly, if you would like to fill in Timestable with your own students, simply use theclearcommand to delete all the sample students and classes.

 Reading this User Guide